ESCOMP/CCPPStandardNames/Metadata-standard-names.md

 * [standard_variables](#standard_variables)

 ## dimensions
-Dimension standard names come in sets of six related standard names for each dimension:
+Dimension standard names may come in sets of six related standard names for each dimension:
 ```
 [dim_name]_dimension -- The full dimension size
 [dim_name]_loop_extent -- Size of dim for current call